COMP-4350-Group-8/admin/sprints/sprint-3/sprint-3.md

 |------------|---------|-------|------|--------|--------|--------|---|---|-------|----------|---------------|-----------|
 |HTTP Request|100      |10     |8     |12      |21      |57      |6  |107|0.000% |107.87487 |6096.18        |6095.35    |

-This load test simulated 10 concurrent users uploading their tracks to a website, each performing 10 iterations.
+This load test simulated 10 concurrent users uploading their tracks the size of 40KB to a website, each performing 10 iterations.
 In total, the test generated 100 HTTP POST requests, with the server responding in an average time of 10 milliseconds.

 ### Coverage Reports